ManuelaQuaresma/CSI/README.md

 # Instructions

+## Full analysis (calculation of the index and visualisation)
 1. Download and copy all files and data in the same folder.
 This folder will be your "Working Directory".
 2. Open the R code *CSI_R_code_03052024.R* in R or RStudio (we recommend RStudio).
 3. Set the Working Directory.
 From RStudio, use the menu to change your working directory under Session > Set Working Directory > Choose Directory.
 4. Run the R code *CSI_R_code_03052024.R*.
 You may need to install all the required R packages.
+This will calculate the cancer index and produce the trend plots.

+ ## Only producing the trend plots
-5. Alternatively, to avoid running the R code, you can load the *CSI.RData* and proceed directly to producing the trend plots of the estimated index of cancer survival.
+1. To avoid running the R code, you can load the *cancer_index.RData*, which contains the cancer index obtained by running the R code *CSI_R_code_03052024.R*.
+2. Run the code *CSI_viz_R_code_03052024.R* to produce the trend plots of the estimated index of cancer survival.